-PAE Interview - Part I (a) Competence Category A - Knowledge and Understanding Assessment Element A ttair nmer nt Lev ⁄el Justification A1 Candidate has maintained and extended personal knowledge, understanding and technical skills in own and allied fields of specialization.
-0 1 2 3 4 A2 Candidate has learnt and broadened personal knowledge and experience in the technology, products or services related to own specialization, preferably with a view to improvement.
-0 1 2 3 4 A3 Candidate has comprehended and applied knowledge and understanding of the relevant engineering codes, standards, specifications, applications, especially those appropriate to local context, requirements, and application.
-0 1 2 3 4 Avera ge Ca ateg ory A Sc ore 3
+PAE Interview - Part I (a)

+Competency A rea A - Knowledge and Understand ding Assessment Element Attainment Level

+A1 Candidate has maintained and extended personal knowledge, understanding and technical skills in own and allied fields of specialization.
+A2 Candidate has learnt and broadened personal knowledge and experience in the technology, products or services related to own specialization, preferably with a view to improvement.
+A3 Candidate has comprehended and applied knowledge and understanding of the relevant engineering codes, standards, specifications, applications, especially those appropriate to local context, requirements, and application.
+Assessment Element Attainment Level Justification Candidate has learnt and broadened personal knowledge and experience in the technology, products or services related to own specialization, preferably with a view to improvement.
+A3 Candidate has comprehended and applied knowledge and understanding of the relevant engineering codes, standards, specifications, applications, especially those appropriate to local context, Candidate has maintained and extended personal knowledge, understanding and technical skills in own and allied fields of 0 1 2 3 4 Candidate has comprehended and applied knowledge and understanding of the relevant engineering codes, standards, specifications, applications, especially those appropriate to local context, Candidate has learnt and broadened personal knowledge and experience in the technology, products or services related to own specialization, preferably with a view 0 1 2 3 4 Candidate has comprehended and applied knowledge and understanding of the relevant engineering codes, standards, specifications, applications, especially those appropriate to local context, 0 1 2 3 4

+Average Area A Score

+BEM\Engineers